datarefinery/API-PMH/README.md

 version = maybe we want the caller to be able to specify our API version?

-limit = default 2000 (although have to consider how this works with streaming)
+size = number of records to return in any one request, default 2000 (although have to consider how this works with streaming)

 ### Reponses